kartikey-vyas/ersilia-precalculation-poc/README.md

 ## Generating example pre-calculations

 ### Fetch input data
-Manually download the [reference file](https://github.com/ersilia-os/groverfeat/raw/main/data/reference_library.csv) and save it to the root directory of this repo.
+Manually download the [reference file](https://github.com/ersilia-os/groverfeat/raw/main/data/reference_library.csv) and save it to a directory of this repo named `data/`.
 The file is ~100MB.

 You can take a subset of this data or run the whole thing.